sergiokopplin/indigo/_posts/2016-09-26-neutron-trunks.markdown

 ### Summary

 In my limited experience so far, the VLAN trunking feature has worked flawlessly in my environment consisting of three infra nodes and a single compute node in a fairly-close-to-reference OpenStack-Ansible-based architecture.
 I have deviated, though, due to my use of Open vSwitch rather than LinuxBridge in this Newton-based installation.
 From what I can tell, both the Open vSwitch and LinuxBridge drivers will support the VLAN trunking feature.
-It will definitely come in handy with another project I'm working on leveraging third-party vendor virtual networking devices.
+There will likely be bugs encountered along the way, but it's a feature that is much needed to meet today's requirements for networking in the cloud.